axiom-crypto/halo2-lib/halo2-base/README.md

 ## [Context](https://github.com/axiom-crypto/halo2-lib/blob/release-0.3.0/halo2-base/src/lib.rs#L128)

-A [Context]() holds all information of an execution trace (circuit and its witness values).
-[Context] objects store the constraint information for a sub-section of the two columns in Halo2-base.
+`Context` holds all information of an execution trace (circuit and its witness values). `Context` objects store the constraint information for a sub-section of the two columns in Halo2-base.
 Storing the circuit information in a `Context` allows for the rearrangement of the `single column` into multiple parallelizable columns while preserving the underlying circuit information.
 This allows witness computation and the precomputation of a circuits size.
-In Halo2-base the `single column` is split into sections at `breakpoints` each represented by a different [`Context`]().
-During circuit `synthesis()`, the cell assignments of a [`Context`]() are extracted and assigned to a `region()` using the Halo2 API.
+In Halo2-base the `single column` is split into sections at `breakpoints` each represented by a different `Context`.
+During circuit `synthesis()`, the cell assignments of a `Context` are extracted and assigned to a `region()` using the Halo2 API.

 ```rust ignore
 pub struct Context<F: ScalarField> {